-2. ACTION ITEM: FY 16 Partnership and Program Accountability Standards:
+FY 16 Partnership and Program Accountability Standards

 Each year the Program and Grants committee is responsible for reviewing and recommending changes to the Partnership and Program Accountability Standards to the full board.
-With feedback from local directors, staff recommends the changes as reflected in "track changes" on the attached document.
+With feedback from local directors and staff, the Committee recommends the changes reflected in the "track changes" document attached.
 These changes have been carefully reviewed and reflect improvements based on Act 287 and local program implementation experience.
-Changes include:
+Key changes include: